PereViader/ManualDi/README.md

 ### Method

 The instance is created using the provided delegate.

-The container is passed in as a parameter, allowing it to resolve any required dependencies.
-Note: All synchronous `From` configuration methods end up calling this one
+The delegate receives the container as a parameter, allowing it to resolve any required dependencies.

 ```csharp
 b.Bind<T>().Default().FromMethod(c => new T(c.Resolve<SomeService>()))